paper.io Clone

 | Trail System | Tracks positions outside own territory.
 Triggers claim on return home |

-| Territory Claiming | Converts trail cells + flood-fill from edges to find enclosed regions |
+| Territory | Converts trail cells + flood-fill from edges to find enclosed regions |

-| Collision Detection | Trail crossing, self-intersection, head-on collision, boundary elimination |
+| Collision | Trail crossing, self-intersection, head-on collision, boundary elimination |

 | Respawn | Delayed respawn with invulnerability.
 Safe spawn distance algorithm |